top of page

 • Microscope: Olympus BX60

 High magnification slide scanning with oil immersion takes more time than at lower magnifications.
-To save scanning time, scanning of representative regions of interest is often sufficient.
+To save scanning time, scanning of representative regions of interest is often sufficient and recommended.

 CONTACT US